Tatenhill Airfield: Tatenhill Aviation

 In 1987, the airfield was taken over by Tatenhill Aviation for General Aviation use and gradually built up to become a viable operation.
 The field was licensed in the 1990s and a flying school started.

 Tatenhill is now a medium-sized general aviation airfield, the north–south (17/35) and southwest–northeast (04/22) runways are now only used for aircraft parking with runway 17/35 featuring a complex of hangars, whereas the east–west (08/26) runway remains operational.
 A wartime Bellman hangar located at the northeast corner remains in use for aircraft servicing and repairs.
 The 08/26 runway is licensed for use at 1190 m length and can handle a wide range of general aviation aircraft, including jets.
 This runway also has lighting, enabling night flying.
 A non-directional beacon is installed but there is no let-down procedure.
 The grass taxiway parallel to the operational runway is used in summer only, because of waterlogging.

 Based at the airfield are Tatenhill Flying School, who operate aircraft from Tatenhill Aviation such as the Piper PA-24, Piper PA-28, Cessna 152 and Bellanca Decathlon; and the Merlin Flying Club (Rolls-Royce plc employees') who moved here when Hucknall Aerodrome was closed on 1 March 2015: they operate Cessna 150 Aerobat, Robin DR.200, Auster AOP.9 and Pitts Special aircraft.
 Central Flight Training school are resident, and provide instructor, commercial, multi-engine and instrument rating training: they operate Piper PA-24, Beech Duchess and Diamond DA-42 aircraft.
 Each July the airfield hosts a charity fly-in organized by East Staffordshire Flying Club which is also based here.

+There is now a helicopter training school, H Helis based at Tatenhill.
+They provide training in a Schweizer S300CBi.

 Many private owners base their aircraft at the airfield.
 The Midlands Air Ambulance, currently operating a Eurocopter EC135 helicopter, is also based at the airfield.
 There is a busy M3 aircraft engineering business carrying out aircraft servicing and repairs.
 There is also a JAR145 approved avionics business.
 Both Jet A1 and 100LL fuel are available.